-- SeptiCyte® RAPID42: fully automated rapid host-response test that distinguishes sepsis from non-infectious systemic inflammation (INSI/SIRS), developed on IdyllaTM in collaboration with Immunexpress.
+SeptiCyte® RAPID46: Fully automated rapid host-response test that distinguishes sepsis from non-infectious systemic inflammation (INSI/SIRS), developed on IdyllaTM in collaboration with Immunexpress.
 The test provides actionable results in about one hour enabling physicians to optimize their patient management decisions.
-The test is CE-IVD marked and received 510(k) clearance by the US FDA in December 2021. - Endpoint Health: Biocartis is developing a test together with Endpoint Health aimed at informing biomarker-based therapeutic decisions in patients with critical illnesses, such as sepsis.
+The test is CE-IVD marked and received 510(k) clearance by the US FDA in December 2021.
+On 23 August 2022, Immunexpress launched a new version of the SeptiCyte RAPID® EDTA (CE-IVD) blood compatible cartridges.

+Endpoint Health: Biocartis is developing a test together with Endpoint Health aimed at informing biomarker-based therapeutic decisions in patients with critical illnesses, such as sepsis.

-The pandemic test menu on IdyllaTM is a steppingstone towards a broader Biocartis' infectious disease menu, aimed at supporting the patient journey with easy and rapid IdyllaTM testing in acute settings, including rapid triage and therapy selection for critically ill patients.
+The pandemic test menu on IdyllaTM has the potential to be a steppingstone towards the development of a broader Biocartis infectious disease menu with partners, aimed at supporting the patient journey with easy and rapid IdyllaTM testing in acute settings, including rapid triage and therapy selection for critically ill patients.
 Furthermore, Biocartis sees that IdyllaTM's unique multiplexing-related platform capabilities can bring clear distinctive benefits in the area of syndromic panel testing, one of the fastest growing MDx segments.